 Portugal’s former PM Guterres leads race to be next UN chief

-Portugal's former prime minister Antonio Guterres held the lead in the race to be the next UN secretary-general after a second secret straw poll on Friday, diplomats said.
+Portugal's former prime minister Antonio Guterres held the lead in the race to be the next UN secretary-general after a second straw poll held Friday that saw some shifts in support, diplomats said.

-But the 67-year-old Guterres managed to increase his lead over the other candidates in the race to succeed Ban Ki-moon, who steps down after 10 years as UN chief at the end of this year.
+But the 67-year-old Guterres managed however to increase his lead over the other candidates in the race to succeed current Secretary-General Ban Ki-moon.

 Serbia’s former foreign minister Vuk Jeremic made a surprisingly strong showing, taking the second spot with eight “encourage” votes, four “discourage” votes and three “no opinion”.